pydantic/pydantic/docs/index.md

 **dual use**
 : *pydantic's* [BaseSettings](usage/settings.md) class allows *pydantic* to be used in both a "validate this request data" context and in a "load my system settings" context.
-The main differences are that system settings can be read from environment variables, and more complex objects like DSNs and python objects are often required.
+The main differences are that system settings can be read from environment variables, and more complex objects like DSNs and Python objects are often required.

 **fast**
 : *pydantic* has always taken performance seriously, most of the library is compiled with cython giving a ~50% speedup,